gvorob/objects-in-space/README.md

 Instructions
 ------------
-* WSAD to move
+* WASD to move, spacebar to enter/exit UIs (consoles)
-* E to confirm, Q to go back
+* In consoles, WASD to move, E to confirm, Q to go back
-* Space to use a console
-* Requires communication and a healthy dose of yelling
+* Requires 3 players together with the ability to talk to each other and cooperate

 Extra Instructions
 ------------------